 The Company's business, being the acquisition, exploration, and development of mineral properties in Canada, is speculative and involves a high degree of risk.
-The risk factors described in management's discussion and analysis dated March 23, 2022 for the year ended December 31, 2021, the annual information form ("AIF") of the Company dated March 31, 2022 for the year ended December 31, 2021, and those listed below could materially affect the Company's financial condition and/or future operating results, and could cause actual events to differ materially from those described in forward-looking statements made by or relating to the Company.
+Certain factors, including but not limited to the ones described in management's discussion and analysis for the year ended December 31, 2021, could materially affect the Company's financial condition and/or future operating results, and could cause actual events to differ materially from those described in forward- looking statements made by or relating to the Company.
+See "Cautionary Note Regarding Forward-Looking Information".
+The reader should carefully consider these risks as well as the information disclosed in the Company's financial statements, the Company's annual information form, for the year ended December 31, 2021 (the "AIF"), and other publicly filed disclosure regarding the Company, which are available electronically on SEDAR (www.sedar.com) under Talisker's issuer profile.